-Our Secondary teacher training programme for Drama is an exceptional partnership of Forest Way Teaching School Alliance – FWTSA, the University of Derby and five local secondary schools all with Good Ofsted ratings.
+Our Secondary teacher training programme for Geography is an exceptional partnership of Forest Way Alliance – FWA, the University of Derby and five local secondary schools all with a Good Ofsted rating.

-One day each week your training will be split between FWTSA Hub sessions, held at a localvenue and time spent at the University of Derby.
+One day each week your training will be split between FWA Hub sessions, held at a local venue and time spent at the University of Derby.
 This training will focus on all aspects of teaching pedagogy, including lesson planning and evaluation, behaviour management, literacy and functional skills, learning theory, diversity and inclusion, equality, safeguarding, creative engagement, PSHE and form tutoring.

 In school, your subject teaching will be closely monitored and supported by a co-tutor in the department.
 Senior members of staff hold overall responsibility in each school for the training of trainee teachers, including tutorials and the provision of opportunities for professional development and whole school concerns.